probablypenera007/se_project_aroundtheus/README.md

 ### Overview

-This is the third project of the Software Engineering Program at TripleTen.
-It was created using HTML and CSS, it was also based on the design that was provided in Figma.
+Around The U.S. is the third project developed as a part of the Software Engineering Program at TripleTen.
+This project was created using HTML, CSS, JavaScript and it was meticulously crafted based on the design provided in Figma.
+The goal was to ensure accurate representation of elements across various screen sizes, offering a comprehensive understanding of Figma design implementation.

 ### Project Features

-- Semantic HTML
+-Semantic HTML: Utilized semantic HTML elements to enhance the structure and readability of the codebase.
-- Images exported from Figma
+-Figma Design Integration: Implemented the design provided in Figma, ensuring visual fidelity and consistency.
-- Flexbox
+-Responsive Design: Utilized Flexbox and Grid Layout to create responsive and adaptive layouts for different devices.
-- Grid Layout
+-CSS Transitions and Styling: Incorporated CSS transitions and styles to enhance user interactions and overall aesthetics.
-- CSS Transition and Styling
+-Flat BEM File Structure: Followed a flat BEM (Block Element Modifier) file structure for organized and maintainable code.
-- Scaled Content to Different Devices
+-Positioning: Implemented precise positioning techniques to achieve desired layout and visual appeal.
-- Flat BEM file structure
+-Device Compatibility: Ensured content scales appropriately across different devices, providing a seamless user experience.
-- Positioning
+-Asynchronous Data Handling: Utilized JavaScript Promises and the Fetch API to handle asynchronous data fetching, seamlessly integrating data into the user interface for a smooth and responsive experience.

-**Intro**
+-Card Component: Implemented a card feature where each card represents a place, including details like the name, image, and the ability to like and dislike.
+Cards are dynamically rendered based on the data fetched from the API.

-This project is made so all the elements are displayed correctly on popular screen sizes and having a deeper understanding with Figma.
+-Modal Pop-ups: Implemented modals or pop-ups allowing users to edit their profiles, add new places, and delete existing ones.
+Careful handling of user inputs and interactions enhanced the overall user experience.

 **Figma**